 If you are interested in reading any of the following papers and providing feedback on them, please feel free to contact Travis to request a current draft.

 “Elected (In)Justice?
-The Effects of Judicial Selection Mechanisms on Racial Disparity in State Incarceration Rates”
+The Effect of Judicial Elections on Racial Disparity in State Incarceration Rates“

 ABSTRACT: Racial minorities in the United States, undeniably, experience the criminal justice system very differently than Whites.
 Blacks, in particular, receive longer sentences for committing the same crime as Whites.
 The long-term effect of sentencing disparity is that racial minorities make up a disproportionate share of the prison population, compared to their share of the general population.
 What role, if any, does the mechanism by which trial court judges are selected in the states play in creating these inequities?
 If judges must stand for election, I predict that they will behave in a way that will win them favor with more punitive and racially biased state electorates, leading to greater racial disparities in states with elected trial court judges.
-Using linear regression and difference-in-differences analyses, this paper explores the relationship between judicial elections—both partisan and non-partisan—and racial disparity in rates of incarceration in the American states and finds that states with trial court judges elected via partisan elections have greater racial disparities than states with appointed trial court judges.
-In short, the mechanism by which trial court judges are selected has an important and influential impact on criminal justice outcomes.
+Using a dataset previously unused in the political science literature and a time-series linear regression analysis, this paper explores the relationship between judicial retention institutions and racial disparity in rates of incarceration in the American states and finds that states with trial court judges retained via partisan elections have lower racial disparities than states with appointed trial court judges, while states with uncontested retention elections or non-partisan elections have no discernable effects on the racial disparities observed.
+In short, the mechanism by which trial court judges are retained has an important and influential impact on criminal justice outcomes.

 “How State Legislative Candidates Choose Their Political Consultants and Why It Matters”